HRizwan1/2019-team-06f/reports/sprint-06/report.md

   * Privileges - Unregistered users cannot view photos; Admins have the ability to view and create new users

   * HashiCorp Vault - Vault by HashiCorp is a tool for securely managing secrets.
 A secret is anything that you want to tightly control access to, such as API keys, passwords, or certificates.
 Vault provides a unified interface to any secret while providing tight access control and recording a detailed audit log.
-We plan to incorporate HashiCorp Vault to secure SQL databases and RSA Keys in the next and final sprint.
+We have incorporated HashiCorp Vault to secure SQL databases and RSA Keys.

   ![vault](images/hashicorp.png "Vault")